 Seth Doughty focuses his practice on transactional matters in the energy industry with a special emphasis on power procurement, tax equity financing, and build-transfer agreements.
 He has a focused interest in energy storage projects and is a co-author of the United States’ Department of Commerce’s forthcoming Understanding Energy Storage handbook.

-In the power procurement area, Seth has drafted and negotiated a wide variety of power purchase agreements and other purchase and sale agreements, including for energy, capacity and resource adequacy, renewable energy credits, energy efficiency and distribution deferral products.
-He is also experienced in handling conventional, renewable and energy storage technologies for both the “in-front-of-the-meter” and “behind-the-meter” projects.
+In the power procurement area, Seth has drafted and negotiated a wide variety of power purchase agreements, contracts for differences, and other purchase and sale agreements, including for energy, capacity and resource adequacy, renewable energy credits, energy efficiency and distribution deferral products.
+He is experienced in handling procurement of offtake from conventional, renewable and energy storage technologies for both the “in-front-of-the-meter” and “behind-the-meter” projects.
 He has represented utilities, developers, and corporate buyers in regulated and unregulated markets.

 While in law school, Seth was a senior editor for the Southern California Law Review.

 Represented the purchaser in the simultaneous purchase of an operational solar farm and a nearly-construction ready energy storage project in Texas